 Depending on where you sit at these places, you can certainly take in a great Statue of Liberty viewpoint as you enjoy your meal overlooking the water.

 6) Statue of Liberty Viewpoint Photos

 Here is just a collection of some photos I took while walking the waterfront of Battery Park as well as from other spots within the park itself.
-You can see that the Statue of Liberty can be viewed from my different areas at my different angles.
+You can see that the Statue of Liberty can be viewed from many different areas at various angles.

 The area near Battery Park is full of things to do, and you can easily spend a full day just in this downtown Manhattan area.
 Some of the must do highlights include: